-Objectives Assessment of Consistency Population: It shall be the objective in planning for the State's population to guide population growth to be consistent with the achievement of physical, economic, and social objectives contained in this chapter.
+Objectives Assessment of Consistency shall be the objective in planning for the State's guide population growth to be consistent with the of physical, economic, and social objectives his chapter.
 The Project would not have any effect on population growth.
-Economy - In General: Planning for the State's economy in general shall be directed toward achievement of the following The Project would be consistent with the objectives and policies for this theme, particularly the following policies: objectives: (7) Expand existing markets and penetrate new markets for (1) Increased and diversified employment opportunities to Hawai'i's products and services. achieve full employment, increased income and job choice, and improved living standards for Hawai'i's people, while at the same time stimulating the development and expansion of economic (12) Encourage innovative activities that may not be labor- intensive, but may otherwise contribute to the economy of Hawai'i. activities capitalizing on defense, dual-use, and science and technology assets, particularly on the neighbor islands where employment opportunities may be limited.
-The Project would contribute to Hawai'i's growing renewable energy market and would provide employment opportunities for Hawai'i residents in the innovative renewable energy field, (2) A steadily growing and diversified economic base that is not overly dependent on a few industries and includes the development and expansion of industries on the neighbor islands. particularly during construction; although operations would not include many labor-intensive activities, the Project would positively contribute to Hawai'i's economy.
+The Project would be consistent with the objectives and policies for this theme, particularly the following policies: (7) Expand existing markets and penetrate new markets for Hawai'i's products and services.
+(12) Encourage innovative activities that may not be laborintensive, but may otherwise contribute to the economy of Hawai'i.
+The Project would contribute to Hawai'i's growing renewable energy market and would provide employment opportunities for Hawai'i residents in the innovative renewable energy field, particularly during construction; although operations would not include many labor-intensive activities that may not be laborintensive, but may otherwise contribute to the economy of Hawai'i.
+The Project would contribute to Hawai'i's growing renewable energy market and would provide employment opportunities for Hawai'i residents in the innovative renewable energy field, particularly during construction; although operations would not include many labor-intensive activities that may not be labor-intensive, but may otherwise contribute to the economy of Hawai'i. rowing and diversified economic base that is not particularly during